 Because of the discovery of a complete copy of Isaiah amongst the Dead Sea Scrolls, theologians are now forced to admit publicly what their forbears knew at least 1800 years ago:

-- no Hebrew prophet predicted a 'virgin birth'
+- no Israelite prophet predicted a 'virgin birth'

 - none of the contemporaries of Jesus had ever heard of 'virgin birth'

 - it was never preached by any of his disciples